Overview

 Is my home suitable for the exchange students?

-The Organising Committee stresses there is absolutely no need for the visiting students to each have their own room during home-stay.
-It is preferable that the students share a room.
+The Organising Committee stresses there is absolutely no need for the visiting students to have their own room during home-stay.
+If you are hosting two students it is preferable that the students share a room.
 It is also not necessary for this to be a dedicated bedroom.

 Many host families place fold-out beds or sofa beds in the family, rumpus or lounge room for the Chuo students.